sir3stoolkit.mantle package

 - Returns:

-A pandapipes network object containing: - Junctions with metadata and result values (pressure, temperature, flow). - Pipes with geometry and physical parameters. - External grids (sources) and sinks based on node type and flow direction.
+A pandapipes network object containing: - Junctions with model data and result values (pressure, temperature, flow). - Pipes with geometry and physical parameters. - External grids (sources) and sinks based on node type and flow direction.

 - Return type: